Mastering the Art of Growing Dichondra Silver Falls

 Seed Preparation

-Scarify seeds by gently rubbing between fine sandpaper to break the hard seed coat
+Scarify seeds by gently rubbing them between fine sandpaper to break the hard seed coat.

-Soak in room-temperature water for 24 hours before planting
+Soak the seeds in room-temperature water for 24 hours before planting.

 Optimal Sowing Conditions

-Start seeds indoors 8-10 weeks before last frost
+Start seeds indoors 8-10 weeks before the last frost.

-Surface sow - seeds need light to germinate
+Surface sow; the seeds need light to germinate.

 Germination Tips

-Maintain consistent moisture with a spray bottle to avoid disturbing seeds
+Maintain consistent moisture using a spray bottle to avoid disturbing seeds.

-Use clear humidity dome to create greenhouse effect
+Use a clear humidity dome to create a greenhouse effect.

 Learn about the germination protocol used for our dichondra stock crop and seeds germination trials.